Great story about cyclists and electric bikes in China.

 There’s a powerful desire for motorized personal transportation in China.
 In addition, especially now as its cities sprawl.
 The electric bicycle is that attractive option for commuters, service people, and couriers [see photo, “Pizza!
 Pizza!”].
 At 1500 to 3000 yuan (US $180 to $360), an electric bike is buyable at a small fraction of the cost of an automobile.
 It is also exhilarating.
 Hop on and crank that throttle.
 With an electric motor built into the hub wheel watch out.
 That motor will propel you to speeds of 20 km/h or more.

-Despite the obvious appeal of electric bikes, some Chinese cities have banned them altogether.
+In conclusion and despite the obvious appeal of electric bikes, some Chinese cities have banned them altogether.
 In addition, they alleging environmental drawbacks and concerns about public safety.
-But that hasn’t stopped millions from buying electric two-wheelers in China—an astonishing development for advocates who have struggled for a decade to build a market for electric bikes in the United States and Europe.
+But that hasn’t stopped millions from buying electric two-wheelers in China.
+Finally, an astonishing development for advocates who have struggled for a decade to build a market for electric bikes in the United States and Europe.

 BY Peter Fairley // June 2005